Reopening Canada’s Economy

 - As of May 22, all unlicensed and licensed childcare providers will reopen under the guidance set by the Chief Public Health Office.
 More information is available here.

-- Schools are closed for in-person classes for the remainder of the school year.
+- Schools are closed for in-person classes for the remainder of the school year, however access to tutoring and other school supports began on June 1.
 More information is available here.

 - All schools in Montreal will remain closed until September.